Suchomimus: Suggested synonymy with Baryonyx and Cristatusaurus

 More than two months before S. tenerensis was formally described in the scientific literature, French paleontologist Philippe Taquet and his Canadian colleague Dale A. Russell named another spinosaurid from the Elrhaz Formation, Cristatusaurus lapparenti, based on fragments of jaws and vertebrae.
 The fossils of this taxon were first discovered in 1973 by Taquet at Gadoufaoua, who later reported the find and described the fossil premaxillae in a paper published in 1984.
 Although he did not assign them a scientific name at the time, the author recognized the fossils as belonging to a large theropod of the Spinosauridae family based on anatomical features shared with the now-destroyed holotype of Spinosaurus aegyptiacus.
-In a 1986 publication, British paleontologists Alan Charig and Angela Milner noted that the jaw elements described by Taquet were nearly indistinguishable from those of the spinosaurid Baryonyx walkeri, which they had just described from a partial skeleton dating to the Barremian stage of the Weald Clay Formation in England.
+In a 1986 publication, British paleontologists Alan Charig and Angela Milner noted that the jaw elements described by Taquet were nearly indistinguishable from those of Baryonyx walkeri, which they had just described from a partial skeleton dating to the Barremian stage of the Weald Clay Formation in England.
 In a 1997 follow-up to their preliminary paper, the same authors referred Taquet’s fossils to an indeterminate species of Baryonyx, despite their younger geological age.
 In their 1998 paper, Sereno and colleagues agreed with Charig and Milner that there were no significant differences between the fossil skulls of Baryonyx and Cristatusaurus, concluding that the latter should be regarded as a nomen dubium.